dikmax/mdown/README.md

 H~2~O
 ```

 Subscript couldn't contain spaces.
-If you need to insert space into subscript, escape space (`\ `).
+If you need to insert space into the subscript, escape space (`\ `).

 ```md
 subscript~with\ spaces~